-At the meeting of the Technical Group in Melbourne, Australia on September 15, 2004, a Task Force was created to identify gaps in CO_2 capture and transport.
-This Task Force consists of the European Commission (lead), China, Italy, Germany, and Norway.
-It was instructed to produce a Discussion Paper that would then undergo review and be presented at a Technical Group meeting.
+At the meeting of the Technical Group in Melbourne, Australia on September 15, 2004, a Task Force was created to identify gaps in CO2 capture and transport.
+This Task Force consists of the European Commission (lead), China, France, Germany, Italy, and Norway.
+It was instructed to produce a discussion paper that would then undergo review and be presented at a Technical Group meeting.
 A first version of this discussion paper was presented at the meeting of the Technical Group in Oviedo, Spain, on April 30, 2005 and a revised version was presented at the meeting of the Technical Group in Berlin, Germany, on September 28, 2005.
-This final version of the Discussion Paper represents the conclusion of the Task Force's activities.
+This final report represents the conclusion of the Task Force's activities.